-Annual stocking plans are developed through a consultative process known as Vic Fish Stock, involving representatives from The Victorian Fisheries Authority, the Victorian Recreational Fishing Peak Body (VRFish), Water Management Authorities, Catchment Management Authorities (CMAs) and other relevant stakeholders.
+Annual stocking plans are developed through a consultative process known as Vic Fish Stock, which involves representatives from the VFA, the Victorian Recreational Fishing Representative Body (VRFish), Water Management Authorities, Catchment Management Authorities and other relevant stakeholders.
 The Vic Fish Stock process nominates waters to be stocked, species composition, numbers, size, timing and priority for each water.
 Actual numbers of fish stocked may vary from those nominated in response to environmental or other factors.

-(e.g. listed under the Flora and Fauna Guarantee Act 1995 (FFG) or the Environment Protection and Biodiversity Conservation Act 1999 (EPBC)).
-This is consistent with the Guidelines for Assessing Translocations of Live Aquatic Organisms in Victoria (2003).
+The decision to stock will consider the risk of stocked fish impacting on threatened species, e.g. listed under the Flora and Fauna Guarantee Act 1988 (FFG) or the Environment Protection and Biodiversity Conservation Act 1999 (EPBC).
+This is consistent with the Guidelines for Assessing Translocations of Live Organisms in Victoria (2003).

 This policy applies to stocking in all Victorian waters.

-This policy does not apply to stocking for conservation purposes.
+This policy applies to stocking for recreational fishing and conservation purposes.

-- Maximise the benefits from recreational stocking within a restricted budget;
+- Maximise the benefits from recreational stocking within a defined budget

-- Coordinate and invest in research to assist fisheries management decisions; and
+- Coordinate and invest in research to assist fisheries management decision making

 - Promote recreational angling as a healthy recreational activity.

-Responsibility for securing the resource is shared with other agencies such as water and land management agencies and CMAs.
-Matters not under the control and management of The Victorian Fisheries Authority include access to water storages, allocation of water flows, habitat protection/improvements or waterway health.
+The VFA shares responsibility for resource management with other agencies including both water and land management agencies.
+Matters not under the VFA’s direct span of control include allocation of water flows, habitat protection/improvement and waterway health.

-- Provide for equitable access for a range of stakeholders;
+- Provide equitable access for a range of stakeholders

-Stocking is conducted in accordance with annual native and salmonid stocking plans.
-The stocking plans are developed utilising information from a range of sources, including advice provided by the Vic Fish Stock process.
+Stocking is undertaken in accordance with annual native and salmonid stocking plans.
+The stocking plans are developed utilising information from a range of sources, including advice provided through the Vic Fish Stock process.